Pawesome Cats is reader-supported. When you buy through links on our site, we may earn a small commission at no extra cost to you.

 The Chausie (pronounced chow-see) cat is a hybrid breed created by mating a jungle cat with an Abyssinian domestic cat.
-High-energy, sociable and intelligent — this is a feline who is best suited to experienced cat owners and families with older children.
+With a high-energy, sociable and intelligent personality, the Chausie cat is best suited to experienced cat owners and families with older children.

-The Chausie is a large bodied, large boned breed with a broad chest, plenty of muscle in a fairly long lean body, and reasonably long legs.
+Large bodied, the Chausie is a breed with a broad chest, plenty of muscle in a fairly long lean body, and reasonably long legs.
 Each leg ends in small round paws.
 The breed is available in a range of colours including black, black smoke, shades of silver, black with silver ticking, and ticked golden to reddish fawn.
 The body is relatively free of markings but there are some darker colourations on the ears, tails, and legs.
 In contrast to its long body, the Chausie has a relatively small tail.

 High cheek bones, a head longer than it is wide, and a sloping forehead is topped by tall ears ending in lovely little tufts.
 The shape of the Chausie’s face will remind many of one of the great cats, the cougar.